Ilha Grande / Distracting Convenience

 outrunning comfort to create memorable moments

-Ilha Grande takes it from concrete jungle to jungle jungle only 150km west of Rio de Janeiro.
-The island serves as a weekend getaway for weary city folks from Rio and São Paulo as well as a palmy base for expats and backpackers.
+Little islets lay scattered all around Isla Grande, like handsome debris from a prehistoric collision.
+The island served as a weekend getaway for weary city folks from Rio and São Paulo who would trade their concrete jungle for a jungle jungle, and as a base for expats and backpackers.

-The common interest of the syndicate comes as no surprise given numerous heavenly beaches, among which Lopes Mendes; the star of the island made it into Vogue's top ten of the world's most beautiful beach exemplars, but no bay on Ilha Grande is ugly per se.
-They are accessible by boat or on foot from the island’s only settlement, the little village of Vila do Abraão, where all trailheads congregate.
+The common interest of the syndicate was of a beachy nature and the island’s sand star, Lopes Mendes, was said to be a stunning specimen.
+But no bay on Ilha Grande was ugly per se.
+They were accessible by boat or on foot from the island’s only settlement, the village of Vila do Abraão, where all trails bumped heads.